Hi. I’m Tom. I make films and public programs. Infographics, photography, and I write, too. Plus, I teach stuff about media-making.

 Twenty million views.

 *I’ve made stuff for Popular Science.
-Pioneer Works.
 PBS Digital Studios.
+NATURE on PBS.
 The Field Museum.
-The Brain Scoop.
+Pioneer Works.
 Science Friday.
-PBS Nature.
-Museum of the Moving Image.
+PBS NewsHour.
 Wildlife Conservation Society.
+Columbia Climate School.
 National Park Service.
-Columbia Climate School.
+Museum of the Moving Image.
 Chemistry Shorts.
 Quanta Magazine.
 NYC Department of Environmental Protection.
-University of North Carolina at Charlotte.
-Johns Hopkins University.
 New-York Historical Society.
 The Guardian.
 Thrillist.
-PBS NewsHour.